All Episodes

 Oh, and he did say that instead of going to Disneyland after the game, if the Ravens win, he wants to go on Ellen's show and dance with her.

-The linebacker for the Baltimore Ravens dying to go on Ellen de Generous a show and dance with her.
+The linebacker for the Baltimore Ravens dying to go on Ellen DeGeneres' show and dance with her.

 I'm sure it's how he's been educated to equate gay rights with whatever you see in the movie Lincoln.

-So Frank Rich night on Piers Morgan tonight on CNN.
+So, Frank Rich, last night on Piers Morgan tonight on CNN.

 Frank Rich used to be at the New York Times now.

-Am I basically not wise enough to America to understand why it's apparently not an infringement on the Second Amendment to ban automatic weapons, but it is to ban an AR-15 that can fire a hundred bullets in a minute.
+Am I basically not wise enough to America to understand why it's apparently not an infringement on the Second Amendment to ban automatic weapons, but it is to ban an AR-15 that can fire 100 bullets in a minute?

-See, these guys are caught up in a totally irrelevant, meaningless aspect.
+See, these guys are caught up in the totally irrelevant, meaningless aspect.

 But I want you to hear Frank Rich's answer to Piers Morgan.

-Am I so Am I so unattached to America that people don't understand These weapons we're talking about are mass killers, and we not think we should have them.
+Am I so unattached to America that people don't understand these weapons we're talking about are mass killers and we not think we should have them?

 There's no real logic to this sort of Second Amendment argument, although it's so deeply ingrained in the American character.